SaiSindhuja197/Azure-Arc-enabled-SQL-Server/02-Arc-enabled-SQL-Server-2012.md

     ![](media/Ex1-Task2-Step10.png)

-1. Minimize the sqlvm2016 on SQL-ARC VM.
+1. Minimize the sqlvm2016 on SQL-ARC VM.   **check ss**

     ![](media/min-sqlvm2012.png)

 ## Task 3: Enable Best practices assessment

+The task enables best practices assessment for an Azure Arc-enabled SQL Server by linking it to a Log Analytics workspace.
+This allows us to analyze the SQL Server configuration and provide health and optimization recommendations.

 1. Navigate to the browser tab where the **Azure Portal** is open and search for **SQL Server - Azure Arc**.